elsonrodriguez/examples/mnist-s3/README.md

-# Kubeflow End to End
+# Training MNIST using Kubeflow, S3, and Argo.

-This example guides you through the process of taking an example model, modifying it to run better within kubeflow, providing data to your model, and serving the resulting trained model.
-We will be using Argo to manage the workflow, Kube Volume Controller to locally cache data from S3, Tensorflow's S3 support for saving model training info, Tensorboard to visualize the training, and Kubeflow to serve the model.
+This example guides you through the process of taking an example model, modifying it to run better within kubeflow, and serving the resulting trained model.
+We will be using Argo to manage the workflow, Tensorflow's S3 support for saving model training info, Tensorboard to visualize the training, and Kubeflow to serve the model.

 ## Prerequisites